Darvitz2/Archipelago/worlds/pokemon_bw/docs/en_Pokemon Black and White.md

     ```
   You can optionally omit the parentheses (`"`), but this might not work with modifiers that have special characters
   in their name (e.g. the `'` in `N's Castle`).
+- ***There was a critical bug in the game.
+Can this be fixed after generating?***
+  <br>Yes!
+Whenever a new update with changes on the rom side releases, just update your apworld and run the same
+      patch file again.
+The rom will then automatically get updated as well.

 ## Other useful or interesting pages